Just because you’re jogging, doesn’t mean you’re not enjoying the journey!

 Summer Semester is a great way to get a head start on your degree, get to graduation sooner and make the most of the summer months (which, for anyone in northern Australia, can be unbearably hot and wet – so why not spend those hours indoors studying, not sweating?).

 Check out which degrees are open for summer admission!

 Credit for prior learning

 If you’ve already got some study and life experience behind you, you may be able to fast track your degree with a credit transfer (credit points applied to your course for studies you’ve already completed) and professional assessment (credit points applied on the basis of your professional background).
 This advanced standing (or ‘exemption’) means you can complete your degree sooner and don’t have to re-learn knowledge and concepts you’ve already covered in prior studies or in your work life.
 Need more information about credit transfers?
 Check out our comprehensive FAQ section.

 Whether you’re a student with CDU or another Australian university, you can step outside the classroom and enrol in an intensive ‘environmental field study’ unit, which often run during semester break - allowing you to complete a unit towards your degree while you’d usually be between semesters.

 Including an intensive unit in your study plan is a unique and enjoyable way to enhance your field, technical and practical skills, and could even take your overseas to Java, Brazil or Galapagos.
+Read about Tiana Hokins and her experience with an intensive unit where she visited India.
 Or you might stay closer to home; studying desert ecology in central Australia, Indigenous livelihoods in Darwin-Daly region, or remotely piloted aircraft systems (drones).
 See the full list of intensive units.